Kubernetes

 Kubernetes Third Party Resources

-to store routing rules, thus enabling familiar access using kubectl
+to store routing rules, thus enabling familiar access using kubectl command line.

 Sidecar Configuration